mit-cml/appinventor-sources/docs/components/connectivity/bluetoothserver.md

 ### ConnectionAccepted

-<div block-type = "component_event" component-selector = "BluetoothServer" event-selector = "ConnectionAccepted" event-params = "" id = "bluetoothserver-connectionaccepted"></div>
+<div block-type = "component_event" component-selector = "BluetoothServer" event-selector = "ConnectionAccepted" id = "bluetoothserver-connectionaccepted"></div>

 Indicates that a bluetooth connection has been accepted.